Meshlab-HSN/IT_sys_perf_23/exam_setup.md

 and you just start the traffic generation on one of the interfaces and receive the traffic on the other one.
 If you do that, you will likely see an extremely high throughput which is impossible for the device to handle over usual network connections.
 The reason for that is, that the operating system obviously detects that traffic source and sink are the same device and just forwards the traffic using the controllers own forwarding backplane, not using the link(s) to the device.

-The Linux kernel, which we are using in all of our operating system, has a feature which can be used to exactly address this issue.
-This feature is called `namespaces`.
+The Linux kernel, which we are using here, has a feature called `namespaces`, which can be used to exactly address this issue.
-The general idea of `namespaces` is to partition the available kernel resources for different sets of processes. `namespaces` are used e.g. for containers.
+The general idea of `namespaces` is to partition the available kernel resources for different sets of processes (`namespaces` are used e.g. for containers).
 To learn more about `namespaces`, see the wiki page [here](https://en.wikipedia.org/wiki/Linux_namespaces).
-In a nutshell, `namespaces` allow us to create multiple network interfaces on our controller which have no idea of each other, also allowing us to generate and receive traffic on one device.
+In a nutshell, `namespaces` allow us to create multiple network interfaces on our controller which have no idea of each other, also allowing us to generate and receive traffic on the same device.

 If we leave out the switch in our setup for a moment, this essentially boils down to the following connections between the controller and the device: